n7tae/mrefd/README.md

 sudo journalctl -u mrefd -f
 ```

 The blacklist, whitelist and interlink files can be modified in real time while xrfd is executing and the reflector will update itself within a few seconds.
-Edit the files in build directory.
-While mrefd accesses the configuration files in /usr/local/etc, these files are symbolically linked back to your build directory.
+If `USESYMLINK` is true in your mrefd.mk file, then you can edit the files in your build directory.
+Otherwise, you will need to edit the files in the `CFGDIR` folder.

 ### Install the Dashboard